-HUM 250 - Leadership Development Studies
+HUM 250 - Leadership Development Studies (3 credits)

-IAI: None 1.1 The Leadership Development Studies course is a comprehensive analysis of the traits and values inherent in effective leaders.
+This course is a comprehensive analysis of the traits and values inherent in effective leaders.
 Speeches, biographies, essays, literary classics and films are examined in a collegial, self-directed environment to facilitate class discussions.
 Phi Theta Kappa, the national community college honor society, provides text materials and certifies the course instructors.

-Prerequisite: Completion of ENG 099 with a grade of "C" or better.
-Credit: 3 semester hours Lecture: 3 Lab: 0
+Prerequisite: Successful completion of ENG-099 with a grade of C or higher.
+IAI Code: None.
+PCS Code: 1.1.
+Lecture: 3.
+Lab: 0.